purplekrayon/SMAP/drafttutorial.md

 ## SMAP products in GEE

-There are three different SMAP products availailable in the catalog.
+There are three different SMAP products available in the catalog.

 1. [SPL3SMP_E.005 Level 3 product](NASA_SMAP_SPL3SMP_E_005)